 Hi, I’m Hilary — The Pregnancy Nurse 👩⚕️.
 I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I have helped thousands of moms get an epidural, and also got three of my own — so I’m pretty much an expert in this one.

-This article is SO helpful about ONE VERY SMALL small part of labor.
+Before we get going, a reminder that the epidural is just one VERY SMALL small part of labor.
 But, there’s LOTS more about labor to learn (how to know if you’re in labor, what to expect at the hospital, how to manage your pain before the epidural to name a few).
 I totally recommend The Online Prenatal Class for Couples.
-In just a few hours you can be TOTALLY prepared for your birth — and it starts at just $35.
+In just a few hours you can both be TOTALLY prepared for your birth!

 Epidural Placement